InternLM/HuixiangDou/README.md

 **Test Q&A Effect**

-Please ensure that the GPU memory is over 22GB (such as 3090 or above).
-If the memory is low, please modify it according to the FAQ.
+\[Experience Version\] If your machine's video memory is insufficient to locally run the 7B LLM (less than 20G), you can enable the deepseek 3kw free trial token, for example:

+# config.ini

+\[llm\]
+enable_local = 0
+enable_remote = 1
+..
+\[llm.server\]
+..
+remote_type = "deepseek"
+remote_api_key = "YOUR-API-KEY"
+remote_llm_max_text_length = 16000
+remote_llm_model = "deepseek-chat"
-The first run will automatically download the configuration of [internlm2-chat-7b](https://huggingface.co/internlm/internlm2-chat-7b).
+\[Basic Version\] The first run will automatically download different LLMs depending on the size of the video memory, please ensure a smooth network.
+It is recommended to firstly manually download to the local, then modify the model path in config.ini.

 - **Non-docker users**.
 If you **don't** use docker, you can start all services at once.